SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_tables.rst

 The ``DESCRIBE TABLES`` command lets you list information about tables in your database.
 You can define the ``DESCRIBE TABLES`` command as one of the following:

 * **Internal** - list information regarding SQream native tables residing in the defined SQream database storage area.
-* **External** - list information about tables residing as files external to the SQream database.
+* **Foreign/External** - list information about tables residing as files external to the SQream database.

 Syntax
 ==========